 A typical advisor term is two years.
 Advisors can serve from one to unlimited terms, at the discretion of the technical committees appointing them.

 - Guest editors are the volunteers who do the majority of the work on a topic.
 Guest editors are acknowledged in the issue of the print journal for which they volunteer.
 Most often, advisors are the guest editors for their topics, but the advisors do, at times, delegate that work to another volunteer, who serves as the guest editor.
-On the JOM Advisor Tools home page, the term guest editor will be used to indicate anyone, including advisors, who leads the topic’s development and execution.
+Here, the term guest editor will be used to indicate anyone, including advisors, who leads the topic’s development and execution.

 JOM editorial staff and the JOM advisors work together on developing an editorial calendar for the upcoming calendar year.
 For most committees, the process begins at the TMS annual meeting, when they discuss and select a topic for the following year.
 Advisor appointments are typically made at these meetings.
 If requested, additional topics will be accommodated.
 Multiple technical committees may work jointly on a single topic.

 The proposed topic, along with a 100-word abstract and five keywords, must be submitted to the JOM editorial office after the annual meeting and no later than March 31.
-The JOM editorial team, working in consultation with the advisors, decides what month a topic is presented.
+The JOM editorial team, working in consultation with the advisors, assigns each topic to a month of publication.
 The advisor can begin the paper solicitations as soon as the topic is finalized.

 Please use the JOM Topic Selection Form to submit your topic proposal.

 Key JOM Advisor Responsibilities

 Soliciting Technical Papers

-The main role of an advisor is to solicit technical papers for JOM that, as a collection, will provide current, comprehensive coverage of your committee’s topic.
+The main role of an advisor is to solicit technical papers for JOM that, as a collection, provide current, comprehensive coverage of your committee’s topic.
 Alternatively, the advisor will delegate that responsibility to a guest editor.
 The goal is to collect approximately four to eight papers that provide complete coverage of a topic.